MylesBorins/conference-proposals/open-source-governance-models.md

-# Open Source Governance Models: From BDFL to Distributed Consensus
+# Open Source Governance Models: From BDFL to Consensus Seeking

 ## Abstract

 Prior to the fork Node.js was run using a Benevolent Dictator for Life model.
-After merging with io.js the project adopted a distributed consensus model for landing all changes and governance.
+After merging with io.js the project adopted a consensus seeking model for landing all changes and governance.

 The project has seen a resurgence in contribution in the new model, but it is not